DocSynapse/Synapse-DocMemory/README.md

 ```
 MIT License - Free to use, modify, and distribute.
-Built with ❤️ for the community.
+Built with ❤️ for Del, Aldebaran, Aimee, Audrey.
 ```

 ---